1-800-275-4279

 • Voice-activated technology such as Amazon Alexa or Google Home to help manage daily tasks

-• Computer access and specialized software that allow you to interact with your computer in a variety of ways.
+• Computer access and specialized software that allows you to interact with your computer in a variety of ways.

-No matter what technology you choose, it is important to ensure that it is tailored to your needs and lifestyle.
-With the right solutions in place, living with limited mobility can be made easier and more enjoyable.
+No matter what technology you choose, ensuring it is tailored to your needs and lifestyle is important.
+With the right solutions, living with limited mobility can be easier and more enjoyable.

 Spinal Injuries 2